bsdrks/graaf/README.md

 - The [`IsPendant`] trait checks if a vertex is a pendant.
 - The [`IsRegular`] trait checks if a digraph is regular.
 - The [`IsSemicomplete`] trait checks if a digraph is semicomplete.
-- The [`IsSubdigraph`] trait checks if a digraph is a subdigraph of another digraph.
+- The [`IsSubdigraph`] trait checks if a digraph is a subdigraph.
-- The [`IsSuperdigraph`] trait checks if a digraph is a superdigraph of another digraph.
+- The [`IsSuperdigraph`] trait checks if a digraph is a superdigraph.
 - The [`IsSymmetric`] trait checks if a digraph is symmetric.
 - The [`IsWalk`] trait checks if a sequence of vertices is a walk in a digraph.